 Members of the Waynesville Housing Authority are appointed by the Mayor to deal with issues regarding the Waynesville Housing Authority per North Carolina General Statute 157-5, including managing 100 units total.
 The units are brick, single story duplexes located in four areas of Waynesville.
 The locations are Chestnut Park (8 units), Pigeon Street (12 units), Boyd Avenue (20 units), and Ninevah [60 units (family section)].
-There are 20 studio apartments, 24 one-bedroom apartments, 25 two-bedroom apartments, 23 three-bedroom apartments, and 7 four-bedroom apartments.
+There are 20 studio apartments, 24 one-bedroom apartments, 25 two-bedroom apartments, 23 three-bedroom apartments.